olumidesan/ormuco/question_c/README.md

 The library uses a very light schema that just contains two tables.
 One to hold the geolocations (latitude-longitude pair) of all the caches registered in the environment, and the other to allow for communication between caches.

 #### Testing ####
-*Test Design*: In order to mimic the presence of machines in several geolocations, I had to test the library in a `mulitprocessing` environment.
+*Test Design*: In order to mimic the presence of machines in several geolocations on my sole system, I had to test the library in a `mulitprocessing` environment.
 This is not to say that I used Python's `multiprocessing` library, as I could not get the `unittest` module to behave, but it's to state that I mocked each machine as a different, separate python script, running on a different, separate python terminal/cmd process.
 This was a made as a compromise.
 Kindly bear with me.

 Directory: `ormuco/question_c/`